TheArturthur/CoppermindScraper/Cosmere/Navani Kholin.md

 After the battle of Thaylen, he requests Navani to teach him how to read and write.
 She does and also helps him with the writing of his autobiography.

 ### Jasnah
-Jasnah believes her mother to have a tendency toward the overwhelming.
+Jasnah believes her mother has a tendency toward the overwhelming.
 She does not let her mother 'mother' her.
 Navani knows it.
 She would try to get close to her daughter, and there was a *coldness*, like even being near her mother reminded Jasnah that she had once been a child.
 She wonders what happened to her little girl, so full of questions.
 Navani knows Jasnah better that anyone else, but wishes she had some sense to go with her intelligence.
 She believes that Jasnah never did have the decency to be *wrong* an appropriate amount of the time.
 When she thought Jasnah was dead, Navani considers it to be her *first* time mourning, implying there difficulties between her and Gavilar before his assassination.
 Her journals tell of just how deeply Navani felt the loss of her daughter.
 That also affected Navani's relationship with [[Shallan\|Shallan]], who she first sent away.
 Once Jasnah returned to Urithiru, they start working closely both in research and politics.
 Jasnah would lecture her mother sometimes, but she is still respectful enough to apologize to Navani afterwards.